mihneasim/CryptoTaxation/README.md

 ## Long Term Vision

+ * Multiple exchanges
+ * Cache historical rates
-Multiple exchanges, caching historical rates, multiple tax authorities one can report to using this tool.
+ * Multiple tax authorities one can report to using this tool.

 ## Authors